Growth disappointments drag India funds down in Nov

 The government also slashed its growth forecast last week for the fiscal year to March to 7.25-7.50 percent, from the 9 percent estimated in February.

-Speaking at a Reuters investment industry summit last Tuesday, the chairman of Goldman Sachs Asset Management Jim O'Neill said India's record on productivity, foreign direct investment (FDI.L) and reform was disappointing.
+Speaking at a Reuters investment industry summit last Tuesday, the chairman of Goldman Sachs Asset Management Jim O'Neill said India's record on productivity, foreign direct investment (FDI) and reform was disappointing.

 The hardest hit equity fund in November was an HSBC India themed fund which sank 17.1 percent, followed by a Pictet India fund which was 16.7 percent lower.